 - 4 ounces rum can substitute vodka or simply omit

 - Sparkling water to top

-- Pour the mixture evenly between two drinking glasses over ice.
+- Strain mixture evenly between two drinking glasses over ice.

 - Top with sparkling water.

 - Using frozen watermelon will make this drink extra cold and icy!

 - If your watermelon is not super sweet, consider adding some simple syrup or grenadine.
 But be sure to see my tips for picking a good watermelon in the post above!

 Disclaimer: The Nutritional Information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.